Uniswap/docs/docs/sdk/v3/guides/02-quoting.md

 ```js reference title="Getting Quotes from the Quoter contract"
 https://github.com/Uniswap/examples/blob/1ef393c2b8f8206a3dc5a42562382c267bcc361b/v3-sdk/quoting/src/example/Example.tsx#L35-L41
 ```

+The result of the call is the number of output tokens you'd receive for the quoted swap.

 It should be noted that `quoteExactInputSingle` is only 1 of 4 different methods that the quoter offers:
 1. `quoteExactInputSingle` - given the amount you want to swap, produces a quote for the amount out for a swap of a single pool